Cognition Logo

 Our team is small and talent-dense.
 Among our founding team, we have world-class competitive programmers, former founders, and leaders from companies at the cutting edge of AI including Scale AI, Palantir, Cursor, Waymo, Tesla, Lunchclub, Modal, Google DeepMind, and Nuro.

-Building Devin and Windsurf is just the first step—our hardest challenges still lie ahead.
+Building Devin is just the first step—our hardest challenges still lie ahead.
 If you’re excited to solve some of the world’s biggest problems and build AI that can reason on real-world tasks, apply to join us.

 About the Role